-- Accepted Status: Met all requirements for admission and is admitted. - Accepted Alternate Status: Eligible for admission, placed by rank on an alternate list for admission as vacancies occur prior to the close of registration in that semester. - Non-Accepted Status: Has not been accepted or placed on the alternate list.
+- 1. Accepted Status: Met all requirements for admission and is admitted. - 2.
+Accepted Alternate Status: Eligible for admission, placed by rank on an alternate list for admission as vacancies occur prior to the close of registration in that semester. - 3.
+Non-Accepted Status: Has not been accepted or placed on the alternate list.

-- Students will be required to travel to the various clinical sites to complete the clinical portion of the program.
-Students are responsible for providing their own mode of transportation and lodging as necessary. - All students are to have a Professional CPR card that is renewed annually.
-The CPR card can be obtained after admission to the program prior to attending clinicals. - 3.
+Students will be required to travel to the various clinical sites to complete the clinical portion of the program.
+Students are responsible for providing their own mode of transportation and lodging as necessary.

+- 2. All students must hold and maintain Basic Life Support (BLS) certification issued by either the American Heart Association or the American Safety and Health Institute.
+This certification can be obtained after admission to the Program but must be completed prior to attending clinical rotations.
+Renewal is mandatory every 2 years. - 3.
 Allied Health students must comply with both New Mexico law and clinical facility requirements related to immunization and testing.
 Note: Students should not delay completing their immunizations; some take up to 4-6 months to complete.
-Once students have applied and have been accepted into the program, immunization requirements must be submitted with documentation from a physician and given to the Department Secretary upon request.
+Once students have applied and have been accepted into the program, immunization requirements must be submitted with documentation from a Healthcare Provider and given to the Allied Health Clinical Compliance Specialist upon request.
 Students must follow the posted immunization schedules.
-The minimum time intervals must be met. - Advancement within each level of the program requires an 80 percent (no rounding) or higher in all courses in the Physical Therapist Assistant technical courses. - 5.
+The minimum time intervals must be met. - 4.
+Advancement within each level of the program requires an 80 percent (no rounding) or higher in all courses in the Physical Therapist Assistant technical courses. - 5.
 Students who have twice failed to achieve a grade of 80 percent (no rounding) or higher in any of the courses in the Physical Therapist Assistant major or have withdrawn from these courses twice will not be eligible for readmission to the Physical Therapist Assistant Program.
 Students are allowed no more than two admissions to the Physical Therapist Assistant Program. - 6.
 The faculty reserves the right to recommend to the Executive Vice President the withdrawal of any student whose behavior interferes with the legal, ethical, and/or safe practice of Physical Therapy.
 Students withdrawn under this policy may not be eligible for readmission to the Physical Therapist Assistant Program.

-The program may need to comply with the New Mexico Department of Health Regulations (section 29-17-2 to 29-17-5, NMSA 1978 [9/1/98]): Caregivers Criminal History
+The program may need to comply with the New Mexico Department of Health Regulations (section 29-17-2 to 29-17-5, NMSA 1978 [9/1/98]): Caregivers Criminal History Screening Act.

-Screening Act.
 This will require PTA students to have a nationwide criminal history screening.
 When screening becomes necessary, it will be done through the use of fingerprints reviewed by the Department of Public Safety and submitted to the Federal Bureau of Investigation.
 Directions for obtaining this clearance will be available from the Allied Health Department.
 PTA students will also be required to complete drug testing for compliance with clinical agencies.
 Students must pass both the criminal history screening and drug testing for continuation inthe PTA program.

-Special Fees for Physical Therapist Assistant Students In addition to standard college fees, the following special fees are required for PTA Students: All fees are non-refundable.
+Special Fees for Physical Therapist Assistant Students

+In addition to standard college fees, the following special fees are required for PTA Students: All fees are non-refundable.